Drayton Florence

 Drayton Florence Jr. (born December 19, 1980) is an American former professional football player who was a cornerback for 11 seasons in the National Football League (NFL).
 He played college football for the Chattanooga Mocs and Tuskegee Golden Tigers.
 Florence was selected by the San Diego Chargers in the second round of the 2003 NFL draft.
-He is the son of Drayton Florence Sr, who murdered Roberta Johnson in 1999.

 College career

 Florence attended Tuskegee University.
 He was inducted into Tuskegee University Hall Of Fame in 2014 (2001–2002) after transferring from the University of Tennessee at Chattanooga (1999–2000).
 He registered school-record three returns for touchdowns on interceptions at Tuskegee.
 As a senior, he was named first-team Division II All-America by the Associated Press and American Coaches Association.
 Florence is the highest drafted player to enter the NFL from Tuskegee University.
 Florence finished his degree at the University of North Florida with a bachelor's degree in sport management.